-- Back acne is a common skin condition for both adults and teenagers.
+- Back acne is a common skin condition among teenagers and adults

-- Lifestyle changes can improve back acne caused by poor hygiene practices.
+- Lifestyle changes can sometimes prevent back acne caused by sweat

 What Causes Back Acne?